couchbase/cbft/DESIGN.md

 library: https://github.com/couchbase/go-couchbase/tree/master/cbdatasource

-The cbdatasource library has exponential backoff retry logic when either a ns-server vbucket map streaming connection or a DCP streaming connection fails.
+The cbdatasource library has exponential backoff retry logic when either a ns-server vbucket-map streaming connection or a DCP streaming connection fails.
 This backoff/retry logic is used when cbdatasource needs to reconnect.
 Documentation on cbdatasource's timeout/backoff options here: